Synerise/android-sdk/README.md

 ### Features

 #### Profile.getClient(email)
-Get client with email. <br>
+Get client's account data with email. <br>
 Note, that you have to be logged in as business profile and use Api Key, which has REALM_CLIENT scope assigned or you have to be logged in as user and have ROLE_CLIENT_SHOW role assigned.<br>
-`getClient` mehtod also throws InvalidEmailException for you to catch and handle invalid email.<br>
+`getClient` method also throws InvalidEmailException for you to catch and handle invalid email.<br>
 Method returns IDataApiCall with parametrized `ClientProfile` object to execute request.

 #### Profile.createClient(createClient)